azoth-lang/azoth.language.reference/src/statements.md

     ;
 ```

-## Empty Statement
+## No Empty Statement

-The empty statement is a special statement that has no effect.
-It may be useful in situations where
+Many languages allow an empty statement consisting of only a semicolon.
+This fits with the fact that
-a statement is expected, but no action is desired.
+control flow constructs operate on statements by allowing them to be empty.
+In Azoth, this is

-**TODO:** Perhaps there should be no empty statement.
-With curly brace blocks there may be no need
+accomplished with an empty block (i.e. `{ }`).
+Empty statements are disallowed to help avoid
-for it.
-Rather, it may just be an opportunity for mistakes.
-It could also confuse the case of
+confusion about abstract members.
+An abstract method `fn example(self);` could never be mistaken for
-abstract implied by no method body.
+a method with an empty statement body because there is no empty statement.